nearsyh/CorfuDB/common/src/main/java/org/corfudb/common/metrics/micrometer/README.md

 ### Runtime metrics configuration

-In order to enable runtime metrics in the client code, a logging configuration *.xml file should be provided with a configured logger.
+In order to enable corfu metrics, a logging configuration *.xml file should be provided with a configured logger.
 Logger name should be "org.corfudb.metricsdata".

 ### Current metrics collected for LR: